rustic-rs/rustic/README.md

 ## Comparison with restic:

 Improvements:
- * Allows using cold storage (e.g. AWS Glacier) repos which are only read in the `restore` command
+ * Allows using cold storage (e.g. AWS Glacier) repos which are only read in the `restore` command + supports warm-up
  * Completely lock-free pruning; option `instant-delete` is available
  * Huge decrease in memory requirement
- * pack size can be customized
+ * Pack size can be customized
- * Already much faster than restic for most operations (but not yet fully speed optimized)
+ * Already faster than restic for most operations (but not yet fully speed optimized)
  * `backup` command can use `.gitignore` files
+ * `restore` uses existing files; also option `--delete` available
- * Snapshots save much more information
+ * Snapshots save much more information, available in `snapshots` command
  * Allows to save some options in the config file via the command `config`
  * New command `repo-info`
  * `snapshots latest` command to show only the latest snapshot(s)
  * `check` command checks and uses cache; option `--trust-cache` is available
- * option `prune --fast-repack` for faster repacking
+ * Option `prune --fast-repack` for faster repacking
- * `cat tree` command accepts a snapshot and path to cat the tree blob
+ * Syntax `<SNAPSHOT>[:PATH]` is available for many commands
- * compression is already supported in released versions ;-)
+ * Compression is already supported in released versions ;-)

 Current limitations:
  * Backup source and restore destinations only on local file system